 Get Certified at One of the Top San Diego Massage Therapy Schools!

-Start training and become a certified Professional Massage Therapist in as little as 9 months.
+Start training and become a certified Professional Massage Therapist in as little as 8 months.

-Massage Therapy Program Overview
+Certification in Massage Therapy - An Overview

 ICOHS College provides the highest quality of education and professional career training.
 Our Hybrid Massage Therapy program is a 630-hour accredited program with 320 hours of asynchronous learning and 310 hours of in person learning.
 Education is facilitated in a dynamic, compassionate, and personalized environment whereby students are inspired to reach their fullest growth potential.
 The mission of the Professional Massage Therapy program is to provide relevant education and training that integrates a balance of Western and Eastern holistic health principles and practices through the art of massage therapy.